MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

   - enduser
 ---

-# Create Power Automate for desktop actions using the Custom actions SDK (preview)
+# Create Power Automate for desktop actions using the Actions SDK (preview)
-> [!NOTE] The **Custom actions SDK** and **Power Automate Desktop - Visual Studio templates** are currently in preview.
+> [!NOTE] The **Actions SDK** and **Power Automate Desktop - Visual Studio templates** are currently in preview.
 They are both available under the pre-release section through Visual Studio's NuGet package manager and at nuget.org

-Power Automate for desktop can be extended through the Custom actions SDK (preview).
+Power Automate for desktop can be extended through the Actions SDK (preview).
 Through the SDK, **custom modules** can be created and then utilized through desktop flows.
 > [!NOTE]
 > The term **modules** is equivalent to the term **custom actions group** and is used to describe custom actions groups from a pro-dev perspective in this article.